stolarczykt/DevMountJob/README.md

 1. ["See how I failed at my SaaS idea and what you will gain from it."](https://mrpicky.dev/see-how-i-failed-at-my-saas-idea-and-what-you-will-gain-from-it/) - a crucial one, as you will find there a detailed domain description, and knowing the domain in Domain-Driven Design is well... crucial ;)
 2. ["The story of how to NOT start a project."](https://mrpicky.dev/the-story-of-how-to-not-start-a-project/) - this one is rather optional but it sheds  some more light on how I failed actually.
 It can help you avoid some mistakes while working on your side projects.
 3. ["This could be the biggest post about Big Picture Event Storming ever!
 And with examples!"](https://mrpicky.dev/this-could-be-the-biggest-post-about-big-picture-event-storming-ever-and-with-examples/) - we start crunching the domain knowledge here.
 You can't miss it.
-4. The post about Process Level Event Storming - it's currently being reviewed - **coming soon**.
+4. ["Process Level Event Storming: let’s get this process started!"](https://mrpicky.dev/process-level-event-storming-lets-get-this-process-started/) - modeling sub-processes that will address our business requirements and issues.
-5. The post about Design Level Event Storming - the text is ready, but I need to translate it into English - **coming soon**.
+5. ["Design Level Event Storming with examples!"](https://mrpicky.dev/design-level-event-storming-with-examples/) - proposing some designs for our solution.
-6. First post about implementation, CQRS, Event Sourcing - yup, the one you see here ;).
-This one also needs to be translated to English - **coming soon**.
+6. First post about implementation, CQRS, Event Sourcing - it's currently being reviewed - **coming soon**.
 7. And the following  ones - TBD.

 Subscribe to my [newsletter](https://mrpicky.dev/loot/) and be up to date with all the new posts!